di-lo/di-lo.github.io/README.md

 # Dilara Isik

-This is my personal website, showcasing my programming skills and passion for solving real-world problems using Java, Pyhton, C++, R, JavaScript, AppInventor, GitHub.
+This is my personal website, showcasing my programming skills and passion for solving real-world problems using Java, Pyhton, C++, R, JavaScript, AppInventor, GitHub. \n
 Hope you like it!

 ### Connect with Me